 Aging can come with many financial challenges, but taxes don’t have to be among them.

-As you approach retirement, take advantage of these nine age-related tax breaks.
+As you approach retirement, take advantage of these age-related tax breaks.
 Every penny saved counts toward a more financially solid future.

 Lucrative, Flat-Rate Cash Rewards